 For the past 60 years, John Dersham has traveled the United States extensively in search of those timeless, beautiful settings that often go overlooked.
 His lifelong passion for black and white fine art photography began innocently enough when his father passed down his Kodak Brownie he received from an Eastman Kodak promotion in 1930 and after a long and distinguished background in photography and management, his passion continues today.

-His exhibit “Changing Moods…Fifty Six Years in Black and White” is currently on display at the Jacksonville State University Canyon Center at Little River Canyon National Preserve in Fort Payne, Ala., and he is currently on a speaking tour by the same title showing his work to organizations and photography clubs across the Southeast.
+His exhibit “Changing Moods…Sixty Years in Black and White” is currently on display at the Jacksonville State University Canyon Center at Little River Canyon National Preserve in Fort Payne, Ala., and he is currently on a speaking tour by the same title showing his work to organizations and photography clubs across the Southeast.

 Dersham’s love for photography began in 1960 while using a Kodak Brownie.
 His parents quickly noticed his passion for photography and upgraded his equipment with a professional large format camera, a small darkroom with enlarger and a film developing tank.
 While in junior high school, Dersham joined the Mid Missouri Camera Club, whose members were made up of professors of photography from the famed photography and photojournalism school at the University of Missouri, and was mentored by noted photographers such as Roger Berg and Andy Tau who was at one time an active member in Ansel Adams F-64 Club.
 Dersham went on to study photography at Truman University and the University of Missouri where he also maintained an on-campus photo studio.
 He completed his university studies in 1972.